eirikurn/eslint-plugin-flow-header/docs/rules/flow-header.md

 Flow is a great static type checker for JavaScript.
 Unfortunately it's design seems to assume that developers are slowly incorporating flow into large legacy code bases, instead of starting fresh.
-In this sense, each file needs to opt into type checking, Otherwise obvious type errors may be missed.
+This means that each file needs to opt into type checking, otherwise obvious type errors may be missed.

 ## Rule Details